 Some symptoms found in early seedling stages can be wilting, stunting or yellowing of canola plants in the late rosette to early podding stage.
 Symptoms that occur in the later crop stages may not show plant wilting, stunting or yellowing.
 Infected plants may ripen prematurely and seeds will shrivel, thus reducing yield and oil content.

-Lamont County now has a policy in place for the control of Clubroot disease.
-This policy is in place to prevent the establishment and spread of Clubroot within the boundaries of Lamont County.
+Clubroot Policy 6056 is intended to prevent the establishment and spread of Clubroot within the boundaries of Lamont County.
 Random field inspections will be conducted by the inspectors appointed by the Agriculture Service Board.
 A minimum of 25 fields will be inspected where Canola, Mustard and Cole crops are currently being grown.
 Testing methods will exactly follow standard protocols provided by the Alberta Clubroot Management Committee.
 Landowners will be notified in writing if their land tests positive for Clubroot.
+To learn where Clubroot was found in Lamont County in the past 5 years download the 2014 Clubroot Map.

 To learn more about Clubroot as well as methods of prevention and management of the disease please go to Alberta Agriculture and Rural Development or the Alberta Clubroot Management Plan.
 Please forward any questions or concerns to the Lamont County Agriculture Service Board Department at 780-895-2585.